 Confidence.
-To some people it just comes quite naturally, to others like me it requires a bit of effort!
-Wherever you find yourself on the confidence scale, there's some steps I'd like to share with you to help make it more effortless.
+To some people, it just comes quite naturally.
+To others, like me, it requires a bit of effort!
+Wherever you find yourself on the confidence scale, there are some steps I'd like to share with you to help make it more effortless.

 - Jot down what you enjoy both in and out of the workplace.
 I bet you feel pretty confident doing things you enjoy.

 - Write down five things you are good at and five things you're not as good at.
 Ask a trusted friend or colleague to do the same and compare.

 - Trust in your capabilities and maximise on those opportunities to turn up that confidence dial.

 - Expect success.
 Not something we've necessarily been brought up to think, this requires positive thinking and self-belief.
 Take time to work on this, practice over and over.